 The sexual assault of female pris-oners at the Ohio Reformatory for Women (ORW) in Marysville, Ohio, is shockingly commonplace, according to a report by Stop Prisoner Rape (SPR) released on December 10, 2003.
 The 15-page report, titled The Sexual Abuse of Female Inmates in Ohio, details an environment in which ...

 The Seventh Circuit Court of Apeals held the attachment of grievances to a complaint, for the purpose of demonstrating exhaustion of remedies, does not permit holding that the plaintiff vouches for the truth of the statements in the grievance unless those facts are used to state a claim.

 In 2002, thirteen states in the United States of America executed 71 prisoners, with Texas killing the greatest number of them (33).
 California held the most prisoners on death row at year end 2002 (640), followed by Texas (450), Florida (366), and Pennsylvania (241).
 These and many other facts are ...

 In a classic case of "man bites dog," California state prison guards have begun a program to sue prisoners whom they allege assaulted them.
 To prosecute these suits, 2,900 guards have organized the dues-paying California Staff Assault Task Force (CSATF).
 Separately, Lisa ...

 California Prison Guards Organize To Sue Assaultive Prisoners

 on Tobacco Smoke Complaints

-The U.S. Court of Appeals for the Third Circuit affirmed a district court's denial of summary judgment and qualified immunity for the Delaware prison guards who exposed a prisoner to environmental tobacco smoke (ETS) and retaliated against him ...
+The U.S. Court of Appeals for the Third Circuit affirmed a district court's denial of summary judgment and qualified immunity for the Delaware prison guards who exposed a prisoner to environmental tobacco smoke (ETS) and retaliated against him when he ...